Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

 For brevity, the output was trimmed.
-You can see more details on asset data in the next tutorial, but for now, the most important thing to understand is that you get back pages of results (by default, a page returns 50 assets), and as long as the `cursor` field is not empty, there is a page to receive by providing that cursor as a query parameter like the following:
+You can see more details on asset data in the next tutorial, but for now, the most important thing to understand is that you get back pages of results (by default, a page returns 50 assets), and as long as the `cursor` field is not empty, a page to receive by providing the cursor as a query parameter is as follows:

 ```shell
 curl --location --request GET 'https://developer-stg.api.autodesk.com/exchange/v1/collections/co.cjm3cQPdRBGKft6IWqTDdQ/exchanges/474b17e1-0a39-3577-a349-0dccfd8680f4/assets:sync?cursor='$CURSOR \
 --header 'Authorization: Bearer '$TOKEN
 ```

-This kind of sequential query could be dounting, especially if the source view contains many elements; you can expect hundreds of elements which require dozens of sequential calls, to retrieve all data.
+This kind of sequential query could be dounting, especially if the source view contains many elements; you can expect hundreds of elements which require dozens of sequential calls, to retrieve all the data.

 For this very purpose, there is a way to facilitate parallel retrieving of the data by calling [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync-urls](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetsyncurls-GET/?sha=forge_fdxs_master_preview) like the following: